hannawong/Bert_compression/README.md

 ## 2. Intro of Repository Architecture

-The Repository has three main directories: `pytorch-pretrained-BERT`, `QuestionAnswering`, and `logs`. `logs` is the directory that records our experiment result from which we draw our conclusion.
+The Repository has three main directories: `pytorch-pretrained-BERT`, `AndroidApp`, and `logs`. `logs` is the directory that records our experiment result from which we draw our conclusion.
 In this section, we will introduce the other two directories in detail.

 ### 2.1 **pytorch-pretrained-BERT**